echothrust/howtos/ETS website maintenance howto.md

 # Echothrust Solutions website maintenance HOWTO

-This is a small howto on how we perform scheduled maintenance on our websites that require a database.
+This is a small howto on how we perform scheduled maintenance on our websites that require a database update or re-import.

 The guide assumes you're running OpenBSD and nginx but the principles can be applied to a variety of applications and services.